Laci21/mimica/MIMICA_HACKATHON_PLAN.md

 ### A. One-line Backlog (Highest Priority First)

+0. Finalize persona roster (3 human personas + 1 AI UX Agent persona) and confirm the main demo app/flow.
-1. Implement real LLM-driven personas for at least one full flow (bounded, reliable scope).
+1. Implement real LLM-driven personas for at least one full flow (bounded, reliable scope), including a stretch to support multiple LLM runs per persona for variability analysis.
 2. Implement a Playwright-based real-browser runner prototype, or gracefully fall back if too brittle.
-3. Add a sequential "Run All Personas" orchestration and simple progress indicator.
+3. Add a sequential "Run All Personas" orchestration and simple progress indicator, with a stretch to explore a parallel multi-persona view.
 4. Harden the end-to-end demo flow (including current scripted mode) and add a simple way to recover/reset.
+5. Design a TKF gatekeeper and aggregation pipeline so only validated, deduplicated evidence enters the fabric.
-5. Improve TKF clarity and storytelling (legend, human-readable labels, projector-ready styling).
+6. Improve TKF clarity and storytelling (legend, human-readable labels, projector-ready styling).
-6. Add click-to-expand evidence drill-down for individual TKF insights.
+7. Add click-to-expand evidence drill-down for individual TKF insights.
-7. Tune thought bubble UX and left-side flow for a smooth, readable demo experience.
+8. Tune thought bubble UX and left-side flow for a smooth, readable demo experience.
-8. Refine baseline and scorecard behaviour and visuals to clearly show before/after improvements.
+9. Refine baseline and scorecard behaviour and visuals to clearly show before/after improvements.
-9. Perform a full UX and visual pass (including final theming tweaks and animation timing polish) to make the overall experience as smooth and attractive as possible.
+10. Perform a full UX and visual pass (including final theming tweaks and animation timing polish) to make the overall experience as smooth and attractive as possible.
-10. Update demo documentation and narrative (DEMO_GUIDE and DEMO_QUICKREFERENCE) to match the final UI.
+11. Update demo documentation and narrative (DEMO_GUIDE and DEMO_QUICKREFERENCE) to match the final UI.
+12. (Stretch) Explore direct Cursor integration so the coding agent can apply changes without manual copy/paste.

 ---